-- Training by knowledge transfer using specific methods of training for local employees, responsible for operating and maintaining the mobile units.
+- Training by knowledge transfer using specific training methods for local employees, responsible for operating and maintaining the mobile units.

 Biometric voter registration: case studies

-In Benin, nearly 3,200 registration kits were assembled, configured then deployed throughout the country to record the data of some six million individuals.
+In Benin, nearly 3,200 registration kits were assembled, configured then deployed throughout the country to record some six million individuals' data.

 A remarkable performance has given the two major obstacles Thales had to deal with:

 - the problematic conditions for deployment, performed mainly in rural areas which were hard to access under severe meteorological conditions;